phrenotype/infish/README.md

 # Infish

 Infish stands for infinite shell.
-It's a way to maintain persistent shell access on a linux server even without ftp, ssh, or cpanel access.
+It's a way to maintain persistent shell access (command and control) on a linux server even without ftp, ssh, or cpanel access.
 It works on all linux servers, even on shared hosting.

 Note that this project is for **educational purposes** only.
 I bear no responsibility for how you use it.
 For this reason, no specific tutorial will be given for how exactly when or where to use this tool.